 How can I prepare my home to handle electrical emergencies safely?

 Install smoke alarms and fire extinguishers in case an electrical fire starts.
-Have maps of electrical circuits and emergency electrician numbers handy.
-Learn how to turn off the power supply and gas if needed manually.
+Keep maps of electrical circuits and emergency electrician numbers handy.
+Learn how to turn off the power supply and gas manually if needed.
 Annual inspections can catch issues early.

 What precautions should I take if fallen power lines are outside from a storm?